madmachineio/docs/docs/base/getting-started/step-by-step-guide.md

 The IDE is available on **Windows** and **Mac**.
 You could find the software package [here](https://github.com/madmachineio/MadMachineIDE/releases/tag/v0.1.1).
 Select the appropriate version according to your operating system.

 :::info
-If you're an experienced programmer, you may edit your code wherever you like and use the mm-sdk to compile your code.
+For advanced users, you may edit your code wherever you like and use the mm-sdk to compile your code.
 :::

 Double click the downloaded file and follow the installation instructions.
 If you meet with any problem, you could refer to [FAQ](../faq.md).